publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVII/m__us_usc_t7_s2009bb–1.md

         (4) __Delegation of power__

-        No power or responsibility of the Authority specified in paragraphs (2) and (3) of subsection (c) of this section, and no voting right of any member of the Authority, shall be delegated to any person who is not—
+        No power or responsibility of the Authority specified in paragraphs (2) and (3) of subsection (c), and no voting right of any member of the Authority, shall be delegated to any person who is not—

             (A) a member of the Authority; or